Charlotte car accident lawyer

 North Carolina is a “fault” state.
 That means that after a car accident in North Carolina, the driver who is responsible for the accident, or “at fault,” is liable for damages.

-However, North Carolina follows the doctrine of contributory negligence, which can preclude you from recovery all together.
+However, North Carolina follows the doctrine of contributory negligence, which can preclude you from recovery altogether.
+A Charlotte car accident attorney can evaluate your case and explain how this rule may affect your right to compensation.

 North Carolina is one of only four states that still follows the common law principle of contributory negligence.